DFIRnotes/dfirnotes.github.io/_posts/2020-08-04-MAR-sanity-check.md

 ![image: Ghidra exports and functions](http://dfirfiles.net/samples/5.16.51PM.png)

-but the decompiler window is just there and much easier to browse or skim than the equivalent pages of assebly code and compiler hints.
+but the decompiler window is just there and much easier to browse or skim than the equivalent pages of assembly code and compiler hints.

 Here's the ServiceMain implementation.
 This is required to be a Windows Service so it's pretty easy to identify and understand.
 ![image: service main decompiler](http://dfirfiles.net/samples/5.18.44PM.png)